 Where: Auckland, NZ.
 This is a land-based program.
 Participants will live in hotel accommodation in Auckland.
 The program will begin with the port call of the JOIDES Resolution, during which participants will tour and work on board the vessel.
 During the days that follow, participants will take part in related lab and field trip activities.

 What: This year’s School of Rock is being jointly organized by the United States Science Support Program (USSSP) and the Australia and New Zealand International Ocean Discovery Program Consortium (ANZIC).
 It will focus on Pacific Rim geology and the science research of the JOIDES Resolution.
+Field trips will explore the fascinating geological history of the Auckland region, including arc and intraplate volcanism (Rangitoto Volcano above), and deep sea sedimentary processes.
 In our continuing goal to broaden participation in the geosciences, we are especially interested in applicants from diverse backgrounds and/or who serve diverse communities.
 Applicants are required to provide strong and realistic ideas regarding how they will disseminate the information and resources they gain as a result of School of Rock and enhance the capacity of their schools and communities to provide this cutting edge science to a diversity of learners.

 For whom?
 Early career and pre-service science teachers interested in learning about the geology of New Zealand and the Pacific Rim.
 Travel expenses for accepted U.S. applicants will be paid by USSSP.
-New Zealand participants will be funded by ANZIC.
-Applicants from other countries are welcome to apply – travel funds must be secured by the relevant IODP member country.
+New Zealand and Australian participants will be funded by ANZIC.
+Applicants from other countries are welcome to apply – travel funds must be secured by the relevant IODP member country or independently.

 To read about past School of Rock workshops, click on the links below: